NeRio06/auto-archi/README.md

  - The program will build the archi in the directory from the relative path `../suuuwi/`
  - The program will build the archi by parsing the file that contains the tree command output from the absolute path `/shrek/tree`
  - The program will fill the `AUTHORS` file using the login `zinedine.zidane`
- - The program will remove `/shrek/tree` file
+ - The program will delete `/shrek/tree` file

  The content of the `AUTHORS` file after the execution:
  ```